IBCLC Examination Administrations- Twice Per Year FAQs

 How do I know if I live in an area where CBT is not offered?

 CBT is offered in many countries all over the world.
-In some states of specific countries like Australia (Tasmania, Queensland, Northern Territories and South Australia) you may need to sit paper and pencil exam in October until new centres are established.
+In some states of specific countries like Australia (some rural/remote Australian cities) you may need to sit paper and pencil exam in October until new centres are established.
 Otherwise you may choose to sit the exam in states where CBT is offered.
 Check with your regional office as the numbers of centres that offer the IBLCE exam are increasing.

 Am I eligible for a discounted exam retake fee?